PhilLockett/PDFBookGen3/README.md

 FXML also uses cascading style sheets for the presentation.
 To change the colours and fonts used, edit the 'application.css' file.
+Two additional style sheets are provided: 'applicationBlue.css' and 'applicationDark.css'.
+The sheet 'applicationBlue.css' is an alternate colour scheme, whereas 'applicationDark.css' is identical to 'application.css'.
+Copy either file onto 'application.css' to use them or create your own.

 ## Points of interest
 This code has the following points of interest: